 The problem is what that number actually means when you look at it from a different angle.
 Two-thirds of your new work depends on a network of relationships maintained by specific individuals — clients who stay in post, referrers who are still active, developers who haven’t been acquired, headteachers who haven’t moved on.
 It’s not a strategy.
 It’s a dependency.
 And dependencies are stable until the moment they aren’t.

-The referral cliff — why a number that feels safe isn’t
+Stop sending your best clients to your competitors →The referral cliff — why a number that feels safe isn’t

 The referral model deteriorates in a particular way.
 It doesn’t collapse in a crisis.
 It goes quiet, node by node, over months and years.
 A longstanding client retires.
 A developer who sent three commissions in five years gets acquired by a firm that already has preferred architects.
 The local authority contact who championed your education sector work leaves the borough.
 Individually, none of these feels like a structural problem.
 Collectively, they are one — and the gap between “the network feels healthy” and “the pipeline is thin” is shorter than most practices expect, and longer than they realise until after they’ve crossed it.